heruoxin/Ice-Box-Docs/Device Owner (Non Root) Setup.md

 ### Device Owner (Non Root) Mode Setup

+This is a setup of how to grant [device owner (DPC)](https://developer.android.com/work/dpc/build-dpc) permission to Ice Box App.

 1. Make sure your phone running Android  5.0+ and you know how to use [ADB](https://www.xda-developers.com/install-adb-windows-macos-linux/) clearly.
 2. Go to "Settings - Accounts", remove ALL ACCOUNTS including your Google account.
 3. If multi-user or guest mode has been set on your device, also need to be closed or deleted